Oliver Brooks – Most Talented Lighthouse Keeper in Connecticut

 Book – Lighthouses and Coastal Attractions in Southern New England: Connecticut, Rhode Island, Massachusetts

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, like the story about Oliver Brooks mentioned above, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues like Keeper Brooks’ involvement in rescuing survivors of the wreck of the Moses F Webb and the E. A. Woodward.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, like the story about Oliver Brooks mentioned above, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, special parks and museums, and even lighthouses you can stay overnight.
+You’ll also find plenty of stories of shipwrecks and rescues, like Keeper Brooks’ involvement in rescuing survivors of the wreck of the Moses F Webb and the E. A. Woodward.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

 Book - Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont